 Mats of this thickness have their downsides when it comes to cushioning, comfort, grip, and support but they are definitely the easiest to transport so if that is your number one concern, go with an easy to pack mat!
 The thicker the mat, the less easy they are to transport.
 Similarly, extra long yoga mats are going to be less portable than shorter ones because there will be more mat to physically roll up, which will mean a bulkier mat to stuff away in your bag or to carry.
 (But, of course, if you are super tall and you absolutely just NEED a long yoga mat, you will likely have to sacrifice some transportability in this case).
 An added bonus of many of the mats on our list is that they are actually conveniently sold with a carrying bag to go with them.

-Fortunately, our list of yoga mats offer some great products that are made from both body and eco-friendly materials.
-It is helpful to know which materials are known to be more sustainably produced than others.
-As a general rule of thumb, mats made from PVC vinyl will have the most “harmful” substances in regards to the environment and are the least sustainably made mats.
+Fortunately, our list of yoga mats offer some great products that are made from both body and Eco-friendly materials.
+It is helpful to know which materials are known to be more sustainable produced than others.
+As a general rule of thumb, mats made from PVC vinyl will have the most “harmful” substances in regards to the environment and are the least sustainable made mats.
 That is because PVC is not biodegradable so will sit in a landfill for a VERY long time, and can be very expensive to recycle.
-However, mats made out of recycled rubber and jute most similarly match PVC mats in affordability and grip, texture, stickiness, and support but are much more eco-friendly options.
-Cotton is also an eco-friendly material.
+However, mats made out of recycled rubber and jute most similarly match PVC mats in affordability and grip, texture, stickiness, and support but are much more Eco-friendly options.
+Cotton is also an Eco-friendly material.